Professional Development Grant

 - First-time presenters at an off-campus conference will be preferred.

-- Each recipient of the OUR Travel Grant will receive an award to cover up to $500 of unmet travel expenses.
+- Each recipient of the OUR Professional Development Grant will receive an award to cover up to $500 of unmet travel expenses.
 Please note that we do not guarantee funding of the full amount requested.

 - The program will accept applications semi-annually, in the spring and fall semesters.

 - The award(s) will be announced four weeks following the deadline.

 - Funds will be disbursed directly to the individual who incurred the cost(s) after the travel has occurred through a reimbursement process.

-- Travel grants do not support travel to conduct research.
+- Professional development grants do not support travel to conduct research.
 If you are seeking funding to travel to complete part of your research project, consider applying for a research grant.